laravel-enso/documentation/docs/frontEnd/tabs.md

 ```

 Properties:
-- `alignment`, `string`, optional, default `left`, the alignment of the tabs, valid options are: 'left', 'centered', 'right'
+- `alignment` - `string`, optional, default `left`, the alignment of the tabs, valid options are: 'left', 'centered', 'right'
-- `boxed`, `boolean`, optional, default `false`, if true, applies the 'is-boxed' class for the tab list
+- `boxed` - `boolean`, optional, default `false`, if true, applies the 'is-boxed' class for the tab list
-- `fullwidth`, `boolean`, optional, default `false`, if true, applies the 'is-fullwidth' class
+- `fullwidth` - `boolean`, optional, default `false`, if true, applies the 'is-fullwidth' class
-- `size`, `string`, optional, default `normal`, the size of the tabs, valid options are: 'normal', 'small', 'medium', 'large'
+- `size` - `string`, optional, default `normal`, the size of the tabs, valid options are: 'normal', 'small', 'medium', 'large'
-- `toggle`, `boolean`, optional, default `false`, if true, applies the 'is-toggle' class
+- `toggle` - `boolean`, optional, default `false`, if true, applies the 'is-toggle' class
-- `toggleRounded`, `boolean`, optional, default `false`, if true, applies the 'is-toggle-rounded' class
+- `toggleRounded` - `boolean`, optional, default `false`, if true, applies the 'is-toggle-rounded' class

 Slots:
 - `label`, slot for the tab labels